cityjson/specs/docs/specs.rst

   #. one member with the name "type", whose value must be "CityModel";
   #. one member with the name "version", whose value must be a URL pointing to the CityJSON version;
   #. one member with the name "CityObjects".
 The value of this member is a collection of key-value pairs, where the key is the ID of the object, and the value is one City Object.
   #. one member with the name "vertices", whose value is an array of coordinates of each vertex of the city model.
 Their position in this array (0-based) is used as an index to be referenced by the Geometric Objects.
+The indexing mechanism of the format `Wavefront OBJ <https://en.wikipedia.org/wiki/Wavefront_.obj_file>`_ is basically reused.

 - A CityJSON may have one member with the name "metadata", whose value may contain JSON objects describing the coordinate reference system used, the extent of the dataset, its creator, etc.
 - A CityJSON may have one member with the name "transform", whose value must contain 2 JSON objects describing how to *decompress* the coordinates.
 Transform is used to reduce the file size only.